BenWol/DataScienceSpecialization_Coursera/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/mean_step_number_per_interval-1.png)\
+**The x axis contains 288 points which correspond to all 5-minute intervals of one day!!!**

 The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps is:

 ```r